freziertz/security/Email Security.md

 # Email Security

 Copyright © 2020 BrainyCyber.
 All Rights Reserved ®

-The Email
-Security Guide
+# The EmailSecurity Guide
-Written by Gavin Phillips
+Written by Frezier Joe
 This ebook is the intellectual property of BrainyCyber.
 It must only be published in its original form.
-Using parts or republishing altered parts of this ebook without permission from MakeUseOf.com is prohibited.
+Using parts or republishing altered parts of this ebook without permission from BrainyCyber is prohibited.
-Copyright © 2020 MakeUseOf.
+Copyright © 2020 BrainyCyber.
 All Rights Reserved ®

 # Table of Contents